 Reservations are wise for camping and other services, especially in the summer and during fall foliage season, which this far south can run into November.

-The region is... served by airports in Knoxville, Tenn. and Asheville, N.C., with Knoxville providing more convenient access.
-Drivers use Interstates 75 and 40 to arrive here.
+The region is served by airports in Knoxville, Tenn. and Asheville, N.C., with Knoxville providing more convenient access.
+Drivers can use Interstates 75 and 40 to arrive at the park.

 Below, are overviews of the Great Smoky Mountains National Park and the attractions and accommodations offered both within the park property and in the nearby Sevierville-Pigeon Forge-Gatlinburg area, which offers an array of services such as hotels and restaurants.
 On days when the weather doesn't cooperate, a visit to attractions in town can salvage a vacation day that otherwise would be dull or unpleasant.

 In an area that attracts millions of tourists from all over the world, you might expect to find most accommodations are expensive -- perhaps overpriced.
 But, in the Sevierville-Gatlinburg area, it's possible to find reasonably priced hotel rooms that offer jacuzzi suites, fireplaces, and private balconies.
 Camping options and cabin rentals round out the attractive options for overnight stays.
 Travelers should pay careful attention to the calendar, as vacancy rates vary with the seasons.

 From towering waterfalls to one of the world's most famous hiking trails, Great Smoky Mountains National Park offers a host of natural treasures and is definitely one of the best parks to visit in the fall.
 Traveling to the park in the fall will be an absolute treat as the leaves of the yellow birch, sugar maple, and other species of trees begin to turn from green to ruby red, rust orange, and bright gold.
 Planning ahead and making your own "must see" checklist by mapping out a satisfying itinerary can lead to a memorable and budget-friendly trip.